 - Karen Oberhauser, Arboretum director: monarch butterflies and conservation

-- Susan Carpenter, native plant gardener: native plants, pollinators
+- Susan Carpenter, Native Plant Garden curator: native plants, pollinators

 - David Stevens, Longenecker Horticultural Gardens curator: horticultural trees and shrubs

-- Brad Herrick, ecologist: jumping worms, wetlands, research
+- Brad Herrick, research program manager and ecologist: jumping worms, wetlands, research

 - Michael Hansen, land care manager: restoration practices, prescribed fire